Heavybullets8/heavy_script/README.md

 > `-u` update applications as long as the major version has absolutely no change, if it does have a change it will ask the user to update manually.

 > `-p` Prune docker images.

+> `--self-update` Will update the script prior to running anything else.

 #### Mounting PVC Data